martincadek/data_science_tests/README.md

-# data_science_tests
+# Data Science Tests
-Various data tests organisations asked me to complete in the past.
+This is a repository with various (mostly old) data tests organisations asked me to complete in the past.